Sector Color

 Summary

 Bioplastics are renewable, plant-based alternatives to conventional plastics that can reduce emissions by replacing fossil-based feedstocks with biogenic carbon feedstocks.
 These feedstocks are biomass materials that absorb atmospheric CO₂ during growth and serve as the carbon source for plastic production.
 The chemical and biological properties of bioplastics are well understood, commercially validated, and can reduce emissions when produced sustainably and managed properly at their end-of-life.
 Benefits include reducing fossil fuel reliance, alleviating plastic pollution, and, in targeted uses, supporting circularity.
 However, these are counterbalanced by their inconsistent emissions savings, high costs, and scalability constraints.
-We conclude that deploying bioplastics as plastic alternatives is “Worth Watching” as a climate solution, but would require changes in feedstock and appropriate end-of-life infrastructure to be implemented with reliable emissions reductions.
+We conclude that deploying bioplastics as plastic alternatives remains a climate solution to “Keep Watching”, but would require changes in feedstock and appropriate end-of-life infrastructure to achieve reliable emissions reductions.

 Overview